 My four-year-old son didn’t cry when the nurse consecutively plunged 3 needles into his arm.
-No one tear.

 That’s never happened in our home before.

-Minutes before the shots, tears streamed down my four-year-old’s face.
+Minutes before the shots, tears streamed down my preschooler’s face.
 His little body trembled in anticipation until my oldest son said to him, “Shots don’t hurt if you relax your body.
 They really don’t, I promise.”

-When it was over, my wounded son wailed, moaned incisively, and hopped on one foot while he held his other leg down the long hall, past everyone in the waiting room and finally…out the door.
+When it was over, my wounded son moaned and hopped on one foot while he held his other leg down the long hall, past everyone in the waiting room, and finally…out the door.
 It all occurred in slow motion.
 I promise.
 And everyone watched.
 Everyone.
-That kid knows how to put…on…a…show.
-(Face in palms.)
+Really, my son should’ve taken a bow.